 Our proposal is based on the assumptions and conditions listed below and those in Section 2 of the proposal.

 The scope of work is limited to the facilities as described in Section 2 of this proposal.
-Assessment for additional facilities not described in the RFQ, alternative intent or design parameters or alternative operation modes will not be considered.
+Assessment for additional facilities not described in the RFQ will not be considered.
 An exception to this may be considered on a case-by-case basis, if such requirements are communicated to IRESC before the commencement of the studies and the additional effort involved is not significant.

-It is important to note that this proposal, including the schedule and fees, has been prepared on the basis that all assessments/ reviews will be performed for one set of facility configuration, design & process parameters and layout.
-Any change in these inputs (such as change of layout, addition or deletion of equipment, change in operating conditions including composition etc.) requiring an update of the assessment or the study report will be subjected to an additional cost based on the extra effort required.

 It has been considered that all studies will be commenced within a reasonable time period upon the award of the study.
 If the schedule for all or part of the studies or facilities are postponed significantly due to reasons beyond IRESC’s control, we reserve the rights to replace the proposed study team members with other qualified personnel depending on our staff’s availability.
-The time frame for study reports’ delivery may also need to be revisited based on the same consideration.
 A variation order may be issued to capture any additional effort/ cost incurred on a justifiable basis due to the postponement.

 Study Approach

-The study approach and methodology for HAZOP and LOPA Review studies will primarily follow Process Risk Classification (NOQD 429, 18 May 2016) and Layers of Protection Analysis for Process Hazards (NOQD 468, 6 April 2018).
-It is also noted that the worksheet templates for HAZOP and LOPA review will be provided by NESTE and these will be used during the workshop.
+The study approach and methodology for HAZOP and LOPA studies will primarily follow Process Risk Classification (NOQD 429) and Layers of Protection Analysis for Process Hazards (NOQD 468).
+We have reviewed the HAZOP LOPA project specifications and find these to be in line with the approach adopted by IRESC in past projects.
+Our facilitators are familiar with the approach specified in these procedures.

 The following sub-sections provide an overview of the general approach that will be adopted in each of the studies.